silogen/kaiwo/docs/docs/reference/crds/aim.silogen.ai.md

 AIMModelStatusEnum represents the overall status of an AIMModel.

 _Validation:_
-- Enum: [Pending Progressing Ready Degraded Failed]
+- Enum: [Pending Progressing Ready NotAvailable Degraded Failed]

 _Appears in:_
 - [AIMModelStatus](#aimmodelstatus)